Russia prepares to invest wealth fund in banks

 The government has already provided several billion dollars worth of financing from the NWF to support banks affected by sanctions.

-It has also received a request from Rosneft for over 2 trillion rubles, an amount the state oil firm is unlikely to receive because of the Fund's other commitments.
+It has also received a request from Rosneft (ROSN.MM) for over 2 trillion roubles, an amount the state oil firm is unlikely to receive because of the Fund's other commitments.

 President Vladimir Putin said on Nov.
 14 that he did not rule out Rosneft receiving some NWF funds after a "real assessment" of its needs.